Arthur Borgemenke (Interim Department Head)

 EDAD 656 - Building Capacity for Powerful Learning

 This school leadership course is designed to develop the candidate's knowledge and skills of human resources, the budgetary process, and the financial accounting system.
 The human resources section will focus on personnel management and instructional supervision skills needed to create an effective learning environment for all students.
 The budgeting and finance sections will focus on performance-based projects related to budget planning and development, resource acquisition and allocation, the accounting code system, and the school finance system.
-Prerequisites: EDAD 615 and EDAD 595.
+Prerequisites: EDAD 615.

 EDAD 658 - School Crisis Leadership

 School Crisis Leadership.
 Three semester hours.
 This course will provide students with tools, communication techniques, and research-based methods to assist in the prevention of and recovery from school crisis.
 Students will gain skills to establish safe learning environments and lead students, faculty, and other school stakeholders through potential crisis.
 Prerequisites: Doctoral Status.
 EDAD 695 and EDAD 671.